 Drop 3 tablespoon-mounds or use a large cookie scoop onto baking sheets.
 Leave 2 inches between the cookies to allow for spreading.

-Bake the cookies, one sheet at a time and rotating once during cooking, for 15 to 18 minutes.
-The cookies should be golden brown around the edges but light in the middles.
-Let the cookies cool on the baking sheet for 2 minutes then transfer to a wire rack to cool completely.
+Bake the cookies, one sheet at a time, and rotate once during cooking, for 15 to 18 minutes.
+The cookies should be golden brown around the edges but light in the middle.
+Let the cookies cool on the baking sheet for 2 minutes, then transfer to a wire rack to cool completely.

-Store the cookies in an airtight container for up to 3 days at room temperature or up to a week in the refrigerator.
+Store the cookies in an airtight container for up to 3 days at room temperature or a week in the refrigerator.